In a financial pinch, turning to friends and family for a little financial help seems like a good option. After all, what could go wrong?

 In spite of these issues, there are eight compelling reasons why lending money to loved ones is considered a bad idea and rarely worth the risk.

 - Enabling Bad Decisions.
 Many times, the need to borrow money comes as a result of bad decisions.
 It might be something as simple as poor money management skills or as severe as having to deal with legal issues.
-The problem with lending someone money under these kinds of circumstance is it relieves them of the responsibility of dealing with the problems they have created.
+The problem with lending someone money under these kinds of circumstances is it relieves them of the responsibility of dealing with the problems they’ve created.
 Loaning a family member bond money to get them out of jail would undoubtedly be an act of kindness.
 However, if they indeed committed a crime, the time in jail might give them cause to reconsider their mistakes.

 - Inability to Address Your Own Financial Needs or Emergencies.
 While a family member or friend has ownership of your money, you might encounter financial needs of your own.
 If delays in repayment occur, it will put you in an awkward position, forcing you to choose an option: set aside your individual needs until payment is received, add credit card debt which can hurt your credit score, seek a loan from another resource, or put pressure on the borrower to make payment, risking stress to the relationship.